cpchalk/gpcheckx/README.md

-If we suspect that a group is not hyperbolic (for example the group F(4,6), defined above, turns out not to be hyperbolic), it can be useful to spot patterns by tracing the geodesic equations which give rise to new geodesic word differences.
+If we suspect that a group is not hyperbolic (for example the group F(4,6), defined above, turns out not to be hyperbolic), it can be useful to spot patterns, that might indicate the presence of 'fat triangles', by tracing the geodesic equations which give rise to new geodesic word differences.
 This is achieved by specifying the -ve option.
 For example